ocaml/ocaml-ci-scripts/README-travis.md

 can set `OPAM_SWITCH` to the precise compiler to be used. `OPAM_SWITCH` takes precedence over `OCAML_VERSION`.

+### Testing system switches

+It is possible to test a specific compiler as though it were a system switch by setting the environment variable `INSTALL_LOCAL` to `1`.
+In this case, `OPAM_SWITCH` must be either empty, un-set or `system`.
+The script will compile the latest release of `OCAML_VERSION` and install it to `/usr/local/` which opam will then pick up as a system compiler instead of the Ubuntu-installed OCaml.

+This process does not install camlp4, though Ubuntu does (at least at present) install camlp4 4.02.3 with opam.
+If you require camlp4 for the compiler, you will need to install it as part of your test script using opam.

+At present, this feature is only available on Ubuntu Travis images and will return an error if specified for a macOS image.

 ## opam Package, `.travis-opam.sh`

 Instructions: